MoSaeedd/BEV_Detection/README.md

 Acknowledgement and references:
 Was trained on Kaggle (special thanks)
-Most of the data understanding and some function processing credits to https://www.kaggle.com/code/gzuidhof/reference-model/notebook
+Much of the data understanding and many function are reused from https://www.kaggle.com/code/gzuidhof/reference-model/notebook which is released under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) open source license